QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

    :type: full path
    :default: empty

-   If you store different keys for different client qubes in the same server qube, you can isolate each GnuPG home, by setting :confval:`isolated_gnupghome`.
+   If you store different keys for different *client qubes* in the same *server qube*, you can isolate each GnuPG home, by setting :confval:`isolated_gnupghome`.
 The value points at a directory where each client will get its own subdirectory.
 For example, when this option is set to :file:`/home/user/gpg-home`, then the qube *personal* will use :file:`/home/user/gpg-home/{personal}` as GnuPG home.

    If you do this, don't forget to use the option ``--gnupg-home`` or the environment variable ``GNUPGHOME`` when using :program:`gpg` commands.